Azure-Samples/python-worker-extension-timer/readme.md

-# Project Name
+# Python Worker Extension Timer

-Python Worker Extension Timer.
 This is an example repo to demonstrate how to build a Python Worker extension in Azure Functions.

 ## Features